jhucompilers/fall2022/assign/assign02.md

 *Update 9/20*: Updated to indicate that [the logical operators are short-circuiting](#short-circuiting-logical-operators).

+*Update 9/30*: Fixed the specification of how array values are converted to strings.

 # Interpreter part 2: Functions, control structures, runtime

 This assignment is a continuation of [Assignment 1](assign01.html), in which